Jimmytse69/osu_NCT2/README.md

 # osu_NCT2
-discord server only tournament for osu game
+Website for NCT2, A Discord server only tournament for Osu!game.
+1v1
+Open rank and 90k-inf